This story was originally published in 2017 and has been updated in the wake of antisemitic vandalism and incidents across the country.

-Parents of every political persuasion and faith watched the violence in Charlottesville, Virginia, last weekend with the same thought: How will I explain this to my children?
+Parents of every faith have been watching the uptick in antisemitic vandalism and incidents across the country with the same thought: How will I explain this to my children?

 Afterwards, Steinberg picked up the phone and called her 98-year-old grandfather, Oscar Deutsch, who was a teenager when the Nazis came to power and survived the Holocaust along with her grandmother, Gisella Deutsch.